genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 This section concerns only the webserver mode.

-At the end of the job, a mail is send to the user to advise him of the end of the job.
+At the end of the job, a mail is sent to the user to advise him of the end of the job.

 - `status`: mail to use for status mail.
 - `reply`: mail to use as reply to.